 The Social Cognitive Development lab explores how children (from infancy through early teenage years) establish preferences for and beliefs about other people.
 Research involves understanding how preferences for and stereotypes about people are acquired and change across development on both a conscious and an unconscious level of processing.

-The very active student researchers in our Child Study Labs are included in all aspects of the research process, from library searches, through research design, to actual participant interface, data reduction, and analysis, and on to scholarly presentations.
+The researchers in the Child Study Labs are included in all aspects of the research process, from library searches, through research design, to actual participant interface, data reduction, and analysis, and on to scholarly presentations.
 Ethical considerations and comportment in the field, and participant rapport building are also part of necessary training.
 Students are also trained in careful data recording and in many cases, audio- and audio-visual records require time-consuming transcription before analyses can start.
-All students who make conceptual contributions and who are professionally directed are involved in reporting our findings to the scholarly and local communities.